uonyx/kvr/README.md

 [![Build Status] (https://travis-ci.org/uonyx/kvr.svg)](https://travis-ci.org/uonyx/kvr)

-**kvr** is a runtime system that provides dynamically typed values and reference-counted keys.
-In essence it is a stand-alone low-level C++ dictionary engine with powerful data transformation and serialization features, and most importantly, a simple API.
+All I wanted was a stand-alone, low-level C++ dictionary with a simple API, and powerful data transformation and serialization functionality.
+I've ended up with **kvr** - a runtime that provides reference-counted keys and dynamically typed values.

 ### Features
 - Simple API
 	* Low-level, extensible, and pluggable
 	* Explicit function calls with raw pointers everywhere :o
 	* No exceptions, no operator overloading, no modern C++ here
+- Self-contained and cross-platform
+	* Uses some STL (and TR1 for C++03 compilers because unordered_map)
 - Supported value types:
 	* Integer (64-bit signed)
 	* Floating Point (Double-precision)